Jeane Porter Hester: Medical career

 After graduating, she worked for a medical doctor in Chickasha and then as a secretary for an ophthalmologist in Oklahoma City, Dr. Welborn Sanger.
 Sanger, recognizing her potential talent in the medical field, promoted her to surgical assistant.
 Sanger encouraged her to complete a medical degree, so she studied in the pre-medical program at Oklahoma City University, graduating in 1963.
 She was admitted to the University of Oklahoma College of Medicine, from which she graduated in 1967.
 In 1971, she completed a residency in hematology and oncology, and from 1971 to 1973, she was a fellow in oncology at the University of Texas MD Anderson Cancer Center.
 Hester then became an assistant professor at MD Anderson, where she worked in cancer hematology research.
 She rose to the rank of professor and became Chief of Supportive Therapy and Chief of Leukapheresis service.
 Through the National Heart, Lung, and Blood Institute she worked as an exchange scientist to the Soviet Union.

 Hester was one of the developers of IBM 2997, the computerized blood cell separator.
 The separator is "used in diagnosing red and white blood cells and platelets and the enhancement of cells to combat tumors."

 Hester served on the editorial boards of the Journal of Clinical Apheresis, the Journal of the American Medical Association, and Plasma Therapy and Transfusion Technology.
 She has contributed to over 25 books and over 125 other writings.

+Treatment of the former Shah of Iran

+After the former Shah travelled to Panama in 1979, Dr. Jeane Hester was engaged to help treat his cancer and convinced IBM to supply an IBM 2991 blood cell washer and an IBM 2997 blood cell separator to support this.
+IBM sent an engineer named Pete Greco to install the machines, but on arrival at Gorgas Hospital he found the 2997 was missing a pump mounting pin.
+After Hester and Greco tried to repair the machine without it, Greco had to fly back to Miami to get the required part.
+While they then succeeded in getting the machine working, the surgery was postponed following a dispute between the American and Panamanian medical teams over who would control the operation.
+This was not resolved and the former Shah later left for Egypt.